DOI-USGS/planetary-ard/content/tutorials/qgis_3d.md

  ### 3a.
 Load the VRT
  To load the VRT into QGIS:

- 1. In the menu bar open the “Layer” menu and choose "Add Raster Layer"
+ 1. In the menu bar open the *Layer* menu and choose *Add Raster Layer*
- 2. In the "Add Raster Layer" window navigate to the directory where the VRT was created and select it.
+ 2. In the *Add Raster Layer* window navigate to the directory where the VRT was created and select it.
- 3. Click the "Add" button to add the VRT to the project.
+ 3. Click the *Add* button to add the VRT to the project.

 Alternatively, simply drag the VRT from the directory it is saved in into the Table of Contents (lower left side of the QGIS window).